samsquire/gui-thunks/README.md

 how do you create GUIs that queue?

-Upon each click, a type is raised which defines the new state before the computation is finished.
+Upon each click or mouseover, a type is raised which defines the new state before the computation is finished.
 The type is a happy path of the resulting operation.
 From that operation, we can define what could happen next.

 From this operation, we can interact with a thunk of behaviour which is then queued.